Here Come the Girls (song)

 "Here Come the Girls" is a song written by Allen Toussaint and originally recorded by Ernie K-Doe and released in 1971.
-It failed to chart at that time.

 In 2007 the Boots pharmacy chain used the song for two separate television commercials (August 2007; summer 2008).
 This led to the song re-charting (at #43 for five weeks in the UK; and #48 in 2007 in Ireland and again at #89 for two weeks in 2008).
-It was this advertisement which the Sugababes heard and subsequently interpolated.
-After August 2008 it was the Sugababes cover which was used in the Boots advertisements.
+It was this advertisement which the Sugababes heard and subsequently sampled for "Girls".
+After August 2008 it was the Sugababes single which was used in the Boots advertisements.

-In 2008 the Sugababes' version reached No. 3 in the UK and No. 12 in Ireland, and was certified silver by the BPI.
+In 2008 the Sugababes single reached No. 3 in the UK and No. 12 in Ireland, and was certified silver by the BPI.

 In 2017, Trombone Shorty covered the song.